Kevin-qt/Scratch-Mini-Project-Shooting-Range/README.md

 * Press **D** for right
 * Press **Space** for shooting

-Feel free to try on: https://scratch.mit.edu/projects/767284444
+Feel free to try on by clicking [HERE](https://scratch.mit.edu/projects/767284444)